seattlehomebrew/seattlehomebrew.github.io/_posts/2016-08-31-2016-pumpkin-belgian-blonde.md

 <img src="/wp-content/uploads/2016/08/IMG_5319-001-700x500.jpg" class="aligncenter" />

 We started with the clone recipe for the Double Enghien Blonde Ale in the [CloneBrews](http://www.amazon.com/gp/product/160342539X/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=160342539X&linkCode=as2&tag=seatthomeb-20&linkId=QJWZLEAN33BGBN5G) book.
-We made a few substitutions based on what was available, but nothing that should be a problem.<section class="brewtable">
+We made a few substitutions based on what was available, but nothing that should be a problem.

 #### Malts and Sugars